asgaurd123/portifolio/README.md

 ## 🚀 About Me
-I'm a aspiring full stack devlooper who is constantly learning and building new projects
+I'm an aspiring full stack devloper who is constantly learning and building new projects

 ## Feedback